What content strategy and technology will leading brands use in 2024?

 Snickers candy bars have essentially stayed the same throughout the years, both in the recipe and their size and shape.
 Sure, there are slight variations (fun-size for Halloween), but for the most part, it is a stable, unchanging product.
 That is, until they attempted an extension to ice cream bars.

-Why it worked: Snickers was able to move into the freezer section with a similar but different product, while its classic candy bar remained a hit at the cash register.
-People who wanted the same great flavors they were used to an ice cream bar form surely enjoyed this extension.
+Why it worked: Snickers was able to move into the freezer section with a similar but different product, making it one of the most successful brand extensions in the candy industry.
+While its classic candy bar remained a hit at the cash register, people who wanted the same great flavors they were used to in an ice cream bar form surely enjoyed this extension.

 4. Pokemon Toys